 Non-tantric traditions, i.e. Zen Buddhism, see the subtle body as secondary, and instead endeavor to confound logic so higher forms of understanding become accessible — think of a zen koan, like “When you can do nothing, what can you do?”

 In her Lion’s Roar review of “Religion and the Subtle Body in Asia and the West,” Lama Willa Miller writes, “In contemporary Tibetan Buddhist practice, the subtle body acts as a kind of bridge between the body and mind.
 This view can be found dating back to the work of Yangonpa Gyaltsen Pal (1213–1258), a Tibetan yogi and author of one of the earliest Tibetan handbooks describing the subtle body.”

-Miller references Pal’s text, “Description of the Hidden Vajra [subtle] Body,” which explains the subtle body can be “reconditioned” with focus, training, and intent, and even permanently altered to support a more enlightened state of being.
-When the practitioner achieves the independent subtle body, his consciousness is no longer dependent on his physical form.
+Miller references Pal’s text, “Description of the Hidden Vajra [subtle] Body,” which explains the subtle body can be “reconditioned” with focus, training, and intent; even permanently altered to support a more enlightened state of being.
+When a practitioner achieves the independent subtle body, their consciousness is no longer dependent on his physical form.

 When an accomplished tantrika with an independent subtle body enters the stages of death, it is that subtle body that is perceived as the rainbow body.
 With this evolved energy body, rather than entering the bardo (the in-between state between death and rebirth) at the time of physical death, highly advanced adepts can consciously depart the great illusory wheel of samsara — the unending karmic cycle of time, birth, death, and rebirth.

 How do the Chakras and the Subtle Body Work Together?

 “In the view of Tantra, the body’s vital energies are the vehicles of the mind.
 When the vital energies are pure and subtle, one’s state of mind will be accordingly affected.
 By transforming these bodily energies we transform the state of consciousness.”